 The depth of soil is only required to be about 20cms - so there are also savings over a conventional garden bed as less soil is required.
 Because the mix is a highly fertile and water holding mix, a depth of 20cms (usually considered too shallow) will work.
 However, for crops like potatoes or carrots, a topper box to sit on top of the original square to provide additional depth is certainly recommended.

 At harvest time, in SFG, the crop is removed - often cut at the base to allow roots to decompose within the mix - and a fresh seed or seedling planted in the same spot,, with a trowel full of new soil.
 Of course, many salad greens (lettuce, spinach, silverbeet, kale) can be harvested from a young age by taking a few outside leaves every few days.

 Within the system, planting guides and recommendations for things like crop rotation have been published, so it makes it easy for a new gardener to have relative success and avoid pitfalls of overcrowding.

 Spreading plants like pumpkins and cucumbers are grown vertically, using a trellis system - again saving space.

 These are the 10 basics of Square Foot Gardening - taken directly from www.squarefootgardening.org

-We are selling complete kits for SMG - The Vegepod (see photograph above right) is a self contained kit that comes with its own removeable cover for pest & weather protection of your crops.
+If you are after a complete kit for your SMG check out - The Vegepod (see photograph above) is a self contained kit that comes with its own removable cover for pest & weather protection of your crops.

 |Shopping cart is empty.|